natalie-kate/pocket-bookcase/README.md

 -   Admin user can search for other admins or for a username on Manage Genre page.
 They can make other users admin, reset another users password and edit their email if required.

+-   Before anything is deleted a confirmation is required preventing accidental deletion.

+-   Cancel buttons on edit pages in case user changed their mind or got there accidentally.

    #### Features to implement in the future